 Taking your card—and making sure your bag of rubbing alcohol is open—scrape the egg mass off the tree’s trunk into the bag.

 Swish the bag around, ensuring the egg mass is submerged in the alcohol, immediately killing any growing nymphs.

 Discard the bag by placing it in a larger disposal bag and throwing it in the trash.

 Note that while mashing the egg masses with a card to kill growing nymphs works well, rubbing alcohol is the most effective method for getting rid of SLF.

-Unfortunately, no. SLF are widespread and invading many parts of the state.
+Unfortunately, no. These flying insects are widespread and invading many parts of the country.
 While you can’t keep them permanently out of your yard, you can remove them from your outdoor space.
 The best way to eliminate these pests is to kill them at the source.
 If you see an egg mass, make sure to use rubbing alcohol to destroy it immediately.

 Researchers are still working to identify which trees and plant life SLF are most attracted to.
 However, according to Penn State researchers, these insects have only been seen on sapling trees, sumac, grapevines, and tree-of-heaven.
 There is no evidence that ornamental trees, such as Fir Christmas trees, have been affected by SLF.

 Even though SLF numbers are steadily rising, mosquito and tick control professionals like Mosquito Squad are using everything in our arsenal to help you take back your outdoor space.
 With our EPA registered products, we can support your home and ensure SLF isn’t an issue for you and your family any longer.

 Find your local squad